TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Use Student Discount

 © 2018 Aeropostale.
 All Rights Reserved. close dialogGive us your email to snag50-70% OFFEverythingPlease enter aboveAccess the saleI don't want 50-70% off\*Exclusions apply.
 Cannot be combined with other offers.YOU’VE SNAGGED
-50-70% off everythingCHECK OUT TODAY'S BEST DEALS:SHOP GIRLSSHOP GUYSSHOP NEW ARRIVALSStart Shoppingclose dialogBESbswyBESbswyBESbswyBESbswyBESbswyBESbswyBESbswyBESbswy
+50-70% off everythingCHECK OUT TODAY'S BEST DEALS:SHOP GIRLSSHOP GUYSSHOP NEW ARRIVALSStart Shoppingclose dialog